walterlootk/SKR2-Marlin-2.0.9.3-Delta/README.md

 Load up VSC<br>
 - if you see previous version 2.0.9.2 and do not want to see them on the screen, click File and close all the folders.<br>
 - select File > Open folder and open up the Marlin -2.0.9.3 folder as per this sequence below:<br>
-  >Marlin-2.0.9.3 >Marlin-2.0.x >Marlin [make sure you see folders "lib" and "src"]<P>
+  >Marlin-2.0.9.3 >Marlin-2.0.x >Marlin [you should not see folders "lib" and "src"]<P>

 OR at this point in time, you may just CREATE a new project<br>
 - Load up the PIO Home page<br>
 - create a new Project [+ New Project]<br>
-- make sure you use the pop-up "File Explorer" window, to drill to the Marlin folder.
-Remember, the correct Marlin folder is the one where you can see the "lib" & "src" folders.<br>
+- make sure you use the pop-up "File Explorer" window, to drill to the Marlin folder.<br>
 - click on the "Select" folder button.<br>
 - wait for about 2 seconds and all will be well<P>